SethMinor/Spherical-Pendulum/README.md

 # Spherical-Pendulum
-MatLab code for integrating the spherical pendulum.
+MatLab code for integrating the spherical pendulum, using `ode45`.